sandhawke/talk-20170530-progress/PITCHME.md

 ---

-feed manager (feed.studio?)
+Show me the stuff I want to see

+And only the stuff I want to see

+---

+feed.studio

-* manage 1+ feeds
+* create 1+ feeds for yourself, others
 * tend each feed, guiding it while it grows
-* private feeds work for outbound control
+* private feeds for outbound control

 ---

 Possible MVP within Mastodon UI

 * @new@feed.studio to create a feed
-* follow it
+* follow it to see stuff it's got
-* @feedNNN@feed.studio or react to feed to adjust it
+* @feedNNN@feed.studio, or react to items to adjust it
-* can be viral
+* can be viral, as people discover feed

 ---

+Natural Web UI

 * feed profile, posts themselves, hosted on custom instance
     - details on why selected
     - more feedback options
     - shareable away from Mastodon

+Later: additional UI features for nuanced reactions

 ---

+Addresses Mastodon Problems:

 - algo feeds
-    - shows "best" of too much content (truth)
+    - shows "best" of too much content
     - reaches out social graph, when too little
 - bridging
-    - feeds can include rss, reddit, maybe twitter
+    - feeds can include rss, reddit, maybe twitter, etc
 - abuse
     - tunable blocking, sharing block info
     - make content visible to feeds, access controlled

+---

+Addresses Mastodon Problems:

 - groups =?= sites
     - keep group-identity sites, but allow non-resident participation
 - acceptable search